Incêndio em Ruzafa (2022): O que Aconteceu e o que Aprendemos

 1. Old Electrical System

-• The building, built over 50 years ago, had never undergone a complete modernization of its electrical infrastructure, making it vulnerable to overloads.
+• The building, constructed over 50 years ago, had never undergone a complete modernisation of its electrical infrastructure, making it vulnerable to overloads.

 2. Lack of Modern Fire Alarms

-• The building did not have functioning fire detection systems or alarms, which made a rapid response difficult.
+• The building lacked functioning fire detection systems or alarms, which hindered a rapid response.

 3. Obstructed Evacuation Routes